Eight tips on what to feed birds from your garden

 8. Fruits from the garden

 Most gardens have bountiful, fruit trees and plant food sources to attract a variety of birds.
 Berry trees and shrubs such as holly, honeysuckle and ivy provides tasty fruit but they also provide the perfect shelter to nest and source insects.
-Popular fruits such as apples and pears are favoured by starlings, thrushes and tits.
+Popular fruits such as apples and pears are favored by starlings, thrushes and tits.
 Bear in mind that such fruits are harmful to cats and dogs so be aware if they are around the bird feeding station.

 Fresh water to keep hydrated